colinhemphill/nextjs-resume/README.md

 Regardless of where the app is deployed, it will need access to the following environment variables:

-- `NEXT_PUBLIC_CMS_INTEGRATION`: "prismic", "contentful"
+- `NEXT_PUBLIC_CMS_INTEGRATION`: "prismic" or "contentful"
 - `CMS_ENDPOINT`: the API endpoint, "space" name, etc for your CMS repo
-- `CMS_KEY`: a secret key that grants the app at least read access to your CMS
+- `CMS_KEY`: a secret key that grants the app read access to your CMS
+- `PRIVATE_KEY` (optional): this is a code, determined by the author, which will provide URL access to a version of the résumé that includes private information.
+We recommend generating this code (e.g. a UUID or using a password generator)

 #### Webhooks

 To maximize the workflow of your generator, an update to the CMS should trigger a fresh build of the static deployment.

 If you are using Vercel, simply go to your project, then go to Settings > Git > Deploy Hooks, create a new hook, and copy the URL.
 Then go to your CMS webhook settings and add the URL to trigger a build when the CMS is updated.

+## Private Link

+If you include a `PRIVATE_KEY` environment variable in your project, you have access to a secret URL that will display more information than the public URL.
+Just visit `https://your-url.com/private/your-private-key` to see the private résumé!
+The private version will include any `private_information` items that you added to the CMS.
+This is helpful if you want to send a complete résumé to a potential employer or if you want to generate a PDF for your own use.
+In this version, you can include personal information such as email, phone number, and address that you don't want visible to the general public.

+This private URL is _only as secure as the people you send it to_.
+To invalidate an old private URL, you simply need to change the `PRIVATE_KEY` environment variable.

 ## Customize Your Résumé